rancher/dashboard/docs/developer/har-files.md

 # Using HAR Files

+> &#x26a0;&#xfe0f; Documentation in this directory is intended for internal use only.
+Any information contained here is unsupported.

 A HAR file can be created from a web browser (such as Chrome) and can contain performance data but also the network requests captured over a period of time.

 A HAR file can therefore be a useful tool for debugging and analyzing a UI problem.